TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 View the web page.

-This TypoScript-only design has the least instructions required to output a web page from the CMS.
-This TypoScript template is self contained, there are no other files or database records needed.
-Changing this content requires the appropriate access needed to make changes to TypoScript templates.
+This TypoScript-only design has the least instructions required to output a web page from TYPO3.
+This TypoScript template is self contained and no other files or database records needed.
+Changing this content only requires the appropriate access needed to make changes to TypoScript templates.

 The TYPO3 Fluid version
 =======================

-Empty the :guilabel:`Minimal design` page TypoScript template Setup field, then add the following lines in the field:
+Empty the :guilabel:`Minimal design` page TypoScript template Setup field, then add the following lines:

 .. code-block:: typoscript
    :caption: TypoScript Setup